Amanda Stoker: On sex and gender

 Stoker has implied that women with children were "baggage" from an employer's perspective.
 She has pushed for nannies to be tax-deductible.
-In July 2021, Stoker was quoted commending changes to the LNP constitution to take a "zero tolerance" approach to sexual misconduct as part of a new complaints and investigation process.
+In July 2021, she was quoted as commending changes to the LNP constitution to take a "zero tolerance" approach to sexual misconduct, as part of a new complaints and investigation process.
 She said that it was an "important signal to women that their safety matters to the LNP".

 In 2020, Stoker faced criticism when she said former Queensland LNP leader Deb Frecklington "should not be playing the gender card" by speaking out against bullying from within the party.

-She has opposed the transgender rights movement, and has said that her political opponents prioritise the rights of the LGBTIQ community over the "rights to freedom of conscience, religion and speech".
-Citing the importance of keeping women's sport for women and the protection of children from dangerous hormone and surgical procedures.
-Additionally, Stoker told The Australian that everyone is entitled to support and respect, however inclusion of the trans-identifying adults could not "mean we neglect our duties to children."
-In 2020, Stoker launched a petition against "dangerous and radical ideas" and "completely unreasonable" demands of the transgender activist agenda.
+She has opposed the transgender rights movement, and has said that her political opponents prioritise the rights of the LGBTIQ community over the "rights to freedom of conscience, religion and speech". and has stressed the importance of restricting transgender people from playing sport, and removing the ability for transgender children to access gender-affirming care.
+Additionally, Stoker told The Australian that everyone was entitled to support and respect, but that inclusion of trans adults could not "mean we neglect our duties to children."
+In 2020, Stoker launched a petition against "dangerous and radical ideas" and "completely unreasonable" demands of the transgender activist lobby.

 In 2018, Stoker opposed a proposed bill to remove an exemption in the Sex Discrimination Act 1984 that would allow religious schools to expel students on the basis of their sexual orientation and gender identity.
 In articulating her opposition to the proposal, she expressed concern that children may want "to run a gay club within the school".
 She has claimed that sexuality is a "choice".